walcht/ezQuadcopter/docs/README.md

   - __how to debug (with _fency_ printing methods)__
   - __classes__
     - __UML diagram__
-    - __class functionalities__
+    - __classes documentation__
   - __how to replace a module__
   - __how to add extra functionalities__

 ## Building a quadcopter from A to Z:
- -  This section provides a thorough guide on how to build a quadcopter using _common components_.
+ -  This section provides a thorough guide on how to build a quadcopter using easy-to-find and cheap components.

  - Even if you're using different components, you can still follow this guide as it provides generic insights (aren't vendor specific) on how to build and get your quadcopter flying.